-Cooperation between the Academy and the college grows out of their common conception as Houghton mances of A Christmas Carol.
+Cooperation between the Academy and the college grows out of their common conception as Houghton Wesleyan Methodist Seminary-a secondary school-in 1883.
+The college helped fund the auditorium when it was built and makes use of it for dramas such as this one and the upcoming performances of A Christmas Carol.
 The Academy's 160 students enjoy the use of many college facilities as well, and often take college classes in their junior and senior years.
 Upon graduation, Houghton will be the college of choice for a plurality of the Academy students, a natural extension of their Christian education experience.